-World-famous Parisian patisserie chef Cedric Grolet will open a London boutique in the near future.
-Grolet, who is best known for his trompe-l’œil fruits which aim to both emulate their natural equivalents and go beyond them, posted a shot of him in the city to his 2 million followers on his Instagram page last Sunday 3 October, posing on a tube platform in front of a Hyde Park Corner London Underground sign.
-It’s the closest station to the Dorchester Hotel on Park Lane, with whose parent company Grolet has a long-running relationship, but it has not been confirmed that the opening will be there or indeed connected to the hotel.
-The Dorchester Collection is owned by the Sultan of Brunei, a nation which reintroduced the death penalty as a punishment for homosexuality in April 2019.
-It has since said it will not enforce the law, but the law has not been repealed.
+World-famous Parisian patisserie chef Cedric Grolet will open a London boutique at the Berkeley Hotel in Knightsbridge in early 2022.
+Grolet, who is best known for his trompe-l’œil fruits which aim to both emulate their natural equivalents and go beyond them, had teased a shot of him in the city to his 2 million followers on his Instagram page on Sunday 3 October, posing on a tube platform in front of a Hyde Park Corner London Underground sign.

-His two shop windows in Paris aptly reflect his balance between French tradition and more avant-garde patisserie.
+In a departure from his strategy in Paris, the new space — a patisserie “theatre” whose capacity is bolstered by an adjacent 60-seat cafe — will serve both his optically dazzling fruits and ornately decorated “flowers.”
+His two current shop windows in the French capital, by contrast, aptly reflect his balance between French tradition and more avant-garde patisserie.
 Where the Opera space has seating, dynamically transitions between breakfast, lunch, and snacking, and brings a haut-precise soft luxuriousness to traditional viennoiserie, his “Le Meurice” boutique on Rue de Castiglione — yards from the Tuileries — is an angular, minimalist showroom devoted nearly entirely to putting his fruits on a white marble pedestal.

 Changing with the seasons, his boutique currently offers pine nuts, figs, cacao pods, quinces, and a young Thai coconut.
 Each is composed of various textures and forms of its imitation, raw and cooked, with the quince, for example, comprising a molten middle made from jellied quince stock, infused with the peels and seeds of the fruit; quince dice cooked in the quince stock, half of which have been candied; a quince marmalade made without sugar; and a mousse infused with quince paste.
 Grolet is known for using as little sugar as he can, up to the limits imposed by its role in leavening, retaining moisture, and stabilising mixes.